the1lab/1lab/CONTRIBUTING.md

 ## The structure of a module

-Agda code **should** be kept to less than 85 columns (this is informed by how much code can fit on a 1920x1080 screen without overflow in the inline direction).
+Source code **should** be kept to less than 85 columns (this is informed by how much code can fit on a 1920x1080 screen without overflow in the inline direction).
 In an equational reasoning block, anything between `⟨_⟩` does not count for the line length limit, since those spans can be removed by the user. (e.g., the [dual of the modular law] reaches column 136!)

 [dual of the modular law]: https://github.com/the1lab/1lab/blob/main/src/Cat/Allegory/Reasoning.lagda.md#L110

 In laid-out syntax, **two spaces of indentation should be used**, instead of alignment, whenever possible.
 We refer to moving to the next multiple-of-two indentation as "a step".
-There are some situations where Agda's grammar *mandates* deeper indentation, particularly when layout stacking and `module` declarations are involved.
+There are some situations where the grammar *mandates* deeper indentation, particularly when layout stacking and `module` declarations are involved.
 Specific rules for laying out function bodies and declaration signatures are made explicit below.

 ```agda
 -- Always: